SwedbankPay/developer.swedbankpay.com/_includes/payment-order-recur.md

 First, you need an initial transaction where the `recurrenceToken` is generated and connected.
 You do that by adding the field `generateRecurrenceToken` in the `PaymentOrder` request and set the value to `true`.
 The payer must complete the purchase to activate the token.
-You can also use [Verify][verify] to activate tokens.

 (Read more about [deleting the recurrence token][delete-token] here.)